 Results: Figure 1 summarizes the fracture toughness results for all specimens.
 The error bars represent one standard deviation above and below the average.
 We believed that the liquid rubber solidified into micron-sized particles.
-The amount of each type of particle added was varied.
+The amount of each type of particle added was 10%.
 The amount used was based on a percentage of the mass of the powder component.
 Thus the additive replaced some of original powder component.
-Figure 2 shows the microstructure observed using SEM imaging on a specimen containing the cross-linked PMMA particles.